TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 Applications can explicitly configure to use a particular pool for the current session using a SQL configuration property, `snappydata.scheduler.pool`.
 For example, the `set snappydata.scheduler.pool=lowlatency` command sets the pool as low latency pool for the current session.

 New pools can be added and properties of the existing pools can be configured by modifying the **conf/fairscheduler.xml** file.
 We do not recommend changing the pool names (`default` and `lowlatency`).

+#### Controlling CPU Usage for User Jobs

+You can control the CPU usage for user jobs by configuring separate pools for different kinds of jobs.
+See configuration [here](https://spark.apache.org/docs/2.1.1/job-scheduling.html#configuring-pool-properties).
+The product is configured with two out-of-the-box pools that is the **Default pool **and the** Low-latency pool**.
+The **Default pool** has higher priority and also has a **minShare**, so that some minimum cores are reserved for those jobs if possible.
+The [**Stages**](../docs/monitoring/monitoring.md#stages) tab on the SnappyData Pulse UI shows the available pools.
+When you track a job for an SQL query on the SQL tab, it shows the pool that is used in the **Pool Name** column.

+In-built tasks such as ingestion can show lower priority pools by default to give priority to foreground queries.
+To configure such priority, do the following:

+1. Define the pools in **conf/fairscheduler.xml**
+2. Set a pool for a job using Spark API  or use `set snappydata.scheduler.pool` property in a SnappySession.

+To configure the priority based on specific requirements, you can also either permit the users to set the priority for queries or add some pool allocation logic in the application as per client requirements.

 ### Using a Partitioning Strategy to Increase Concurrency